umijs/umi/docs/plugins/api.md

 ### addProjectFirstLibraries

-Add a list of dependent libraries that give priority to project dependencies, and the return value is `{ name: string; path: string }`。
+Add a list of dependent libraries that give priority to project dependencies, and the return value is `{ name: string; path: string }`. e.g.:

-e.g.

 ```ts
 api.addProjectFirstLibraries(() => ({